Skip to main content

 Same endpoint, very different perceived speed.
 Below: how to close the gap.

 With stream: false your client waits for the full generation.
-With stream: true first-byte-time is sub-100ms regardless of model size — tokens flow as the model produces them.
+With stream: true the first byte typically arrives in well under a second — often around 100ms on fast models — and tokens flow as the model produces them instead of all at the end.

 python [Python]